DevMagnataur/Carter2.me/README.md

 **Implementation Highlights:**
-Utilized React and Redux for a dynamic and responsive user interface.
+-Utilized React and Redux for a dynamic and responsive user interface.
-Implemented a flexible scheduling algorithm to accommodate various preferences.
+-Implemented a flexible scheduling algorithm to accommodate various preferences.
-Integrated with the backend API to synchronize and persist customized meal schedules.
+-Integrated with the backend API to synchronize and persist customized meal schedules.